mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 ## Using a chat interface

 Switch to the Chat playground.
 From what we've learned so far, it should now be a little more obvious how the chat based interface is working behind the scenes.
 The chat interface is the one most people will be familiar with, through the well known examples of ChatGPT and Claude.
-It is also the interface that most LLM programming is written for as it is tuned for Q&A type work.
+It is also the interface that most LLM programming is written for, as it is tuned for Q&A type work.

 ### Chat with history